Chenhongling/academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D. student of Information and Communication Engineering
+role: PhD candidate student of Information and Communication Engineering

 # Organizations/Affiliations to show in About widget
 organizations: